divaga/dms-athena-quicksight/README.md

 Enable QuickSight access to Athena and S3

-Add Athena as data source
+Add Athena as data source and disable SPICE

+Create visualization